mautic/user-documentation/docs/contacts/preference_center.rst

 In this window you can switch Channels of communication, set the frequency of the communication via each Channel enabled, and set one of the Channels as a preferred Channel.

-To prevent communications through a Channel, remove the check mark next to the Channel name in the first column.
-This sets a Do Not Contact (DNC entry) for only that channel.
+To prevent communications through a Channel, remove the select next to the Channel name in the first column.
+This sets a Do Not Contact (DNC entry) for only that Channel.

-When a Channel is selected, these will be used to send Marketing Messages if there is a message set for any of the Channels selected.
-You can also set the frequency of the communication, as in this example the frequency is set to "Send me emails twice a day" but pause them during the "``1st`` of November 2022 to the ``30th`` of November 2022" .
-Email is also set as the preferred Channel, so if the same message is set for both Email and ``sms``, it only sends the Email version of the message to the selected Contact
+When selecting a Channel, Mautic uses this to send Marketing Messages if there is a message set for any of the Channels selected.
+You can also set the frequency of the communication, as in this example the set frequency is "Send Emails twice a day" but to pause them between November 1 2022 and November 30 2022.
+Email is also set as the preferred Channel, so if the Marketing Message has the same message for both Email and SMS, it only sends the Email version of the message to the selected Contact

 .. vale off